oops-shlok/oops-shlok/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React Native and Data Structure and Algorithms
+- 🌱 I’m currently learning Flutter and Data Structure and Algorithms
 - 😄 Pronouns: He/His
 - 📫 How to reach me: deep.upu9@gmail.com